janwilmake/stripeflare/README.md

 - `GET /me` returns `{paymentLink,client_reference_id, balance, name, email, card_fingerprint, verified_email }` which can be useful to show these details fast.
 Requires cookie!
 - `POST /rotate-token` (to rotate the token, instable, may be removed in future version)
 - `/db/*` (to perform direct queries to your databases) - for DORM integration with outerbase, see DORM Docs

+Besides that, stripeflare standardises and uses the following response headers:

+- You can pass `X-Price` to charge users automatically (amount in cents)
+- Stripeflare passes `X-PaymentLink` with the paymentlink for the user
+- Stripeflare passes `X-Balance` with the balance of the current user in cents

 # About